 The average actively managed UK Equity fund will charge an annual management fee of between 0.50% and 1% per annum, which will eat into returns, unless the active manager can generate outperformance that justifies the cost.
 Compare this to a UK index fund, which can cost as little as 0.06% per annum, and will achieve returns close to those achieved by the benchmark index.

 Both passive and actively managed funds do very different jobs in a diversified portfolio of funds, and there are advantages to each approach that merit their inclusion in a chosen strategy.
 Where fund managers show high conviction, with a good deal of success, this can often easily justify the higher costs due to the outperformance achieved.
 We are often less impressed with actively managed funds that offer a very similar strategy to a passive approach, but offer the investor poor value for money.

 With over 3000 funds available to UK investors, blending funds to achieve good levels of diversification, lower volatility and strong performance can be daunting for private investors.
 At FAS, we have a disciplined investment selection process, which is designed to select funds with good prospects for outperformance over the longer term.
 If you hold an investment portfolio currently, speak to one of our experienced Financial Planners to review the performance, risk and value you are receiving.

 If you would like to discuss the above with one of our experienced advisers, please get in touch here.

 The value of investments and the income they produce can fall as well as rise.
 You may get back less than you invested.
 Past performance is not a reliable indicator of future performance.
-Investing in stocks and shares should be regarded as a long term investment and should fit in with your overall attitude to risk and your financial circumstances.
+Investing in stocks and shares should be regarded as a long term investment and should fit in with your overall attitude to risk and your financial circumstance.